Answering this question is anything but simple, especially when you consider the multitude of factors at play.

 Opinion: David Lammey, Firstmac’s General Manager of Digital Brands

-Especially when you consider the multitude of factors at play.
-Trying to boil it down to an answer which is going to work for most of us is even more difficult because we Australians have different lifestyle and financial priorities.
+Trying to boil the rent or buy question down to an answer which is going to work for most of us is difficult because we Australians have different lifestyle and financial priorities.

 So to narrow it down a bit, let’s assume that our motivation is purely financial (and not so much about avoiding landlord inspections or being able to hammer a nail into a wall so you can hang your favourite painting).